drdv/qpmad/python/README.md

 # Disclaimer
 	This interface is not reliable: there are several hacks (ths is OK for my purposes)
-	   * I added a function 'solve' (to ./src/solver.h) with arguments arrays of doubles because it is not straightforward to make it work with Eigen matrices
+	   * I added a function 'solve' (to ./src/solver.h) with arguments arrays of doubles because it is not straightforward to make it work with Eigen matrices.
+I don't use const qualifier for h, lb, ub, A, Alb, Aub.
        * I ended up performing a deep copy inside the above mentioned solve function as I couldn't pass Map<...> objects due to the signature of the other solve functions
        * I assume that all numpy arrays have fortran storage
-       * I simply copied the config.h file in ./src (I am being sloppy)